ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 ## [From _Delaware State journal and statesman._](https://chroniclingamerica.loc.gov/lccn/sn84038112/1867-07-30/ed-1/seq-1)

 #### 1867-07-30 &middot; Wilmington, Del.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ersation
-&quot; ■&gt; i.
-the very
-sinews of virtue.
-Good character is above
-all things else.
-Your character cannot be
-essentially Injured, except by your own acts.
-If any one speaks evil of you, let your life
-one will believe him.
-Drink
-kind of intoxicating liquors.
-Ever live
-(misfortune excepted) within your income.
-When you retire to bed think over what you
+tire to bed think over what you
 have been doing during the day.
 Make
 haste to be rich, if you would prosper.
 Small and steady gains give competency,